Wilmington massacre: 1898 white supremacy campaign

+Simmons summarized the party's platform when he stated "North Carolina is a WHITE MAN'S STATE and WHITE MEN will rule it, and they will crush the party of Negro domination beneath a majority so overwhelming that no other party will ever dare to attempt to establish negro rule here.

+Party leader Daniel Schenck added "It will be the meanest, vilest, dirtiest campaign since 1876.
+The slogan of the Democratic party from the mountains to the sea will be but one word ...
+'Nigger'!

 On November 20, 1897, following a Democratic Executive Committee meeting in Raleigh, the first statewide call for white unity was issued.
 Written by Francis D. Winston, it called on whites to unite and "re-establish Anglo-Saxon rule and honest government in North Carolina".
 He called Republican and Populist rule anarchy, evil, and apocalyptic, setting a vision for the Democrats to be the saviors—the redeemers—that would rescue the state from "tyranny".

 Alfred M. Waddell

 Simmons created a speakers bureau, stacking it with talented orators whom he could deploy to deliver the message across the state.
 One of those orators was Alfred Moore Waddell, an aging member of Wilmington's upper class who was a skilled speaker and four-time former Congressman, losing his seat to Daniel L. Russell in 1878.

 Waddell remained active after his defeat, becoming a highly sought-after political speaker and campaigner.
 He positioned himself as a representative of oppressed whites and a symbol of redemption for inflamed white voters.
 He had developed a reputation as "the silver tongued orator of the east" and as an "American Robespierre".

-In 1898, Waddell, who was unemployed at the time, was also dealing with financial difficulty.
+In 1898, Waddell, who was then unemployed, was also dealing with financial difficulty.
 His law practice was struggling, and his third wife, Gabrielle, largely supported him through her music teaching.
 The Chief of Police, John Melton, later testified that Waddell was seeking an opportunity to return to prominence as a politician, in order to "lighten the burden of his wife".

 Waddell aligned with the Democrats and their campaign to "redeem North Carolina from Negro domination".
 Melton stated that Waddell, who had been out of public life for while, saw the White Supremacy Campaign as "his opportunity to put himself before the people and pose as a patriot, thereby getting to the feed trough".

 Waddell was "hired to attend elections and see that men voted correctly".
 With the aid of Daniels, who would distribute racist propaganda that he later acknowledged helped fuel a "reign of terror" (i.e., disparaging cartoons of blacks) before speeches, Waddell, and the other orators, began appealing to white men to join their cause.